awsdocs/amazon-s3-userguide/doc_source/example-walkthroughs-managing-access-example2.md

    get-s3object -BucketName DOC-EXAMPLE-BUCKET -StoredCredentials AccountBDave
    ```

    Dave does not have any other permissions\.
-So if he tries any other operation—for example, the following get bucket location—Amazon S3 returns permission denied\.
+So if he tries any other operation—for example, the following get bucket lifecycle configuration—Amazon S3 returns permission denied\.

    ```
-   get-s3bucketlocation -BucketName DOC-EXAMPLE-BUCKET -StoredCredentials AccountBDave
+   get-s3bucketlifecycleconfiguration -BucketName DOC-EXAMPLE-BUCKET -StoredCredentials AccountBDave
    ```

 ## Step 3: \(Optional\) Try explicit deny<a name="access-policies-walkthrough-example2-explicit-deny"></a>